Adam Gorb

 Teaching Composition 1/1 and in groups

-A winner of three British Composer Awards, he studied music at Cambridge University (BA 1980), Composition at the Royal Academy of Music (where he graduated with the highest honours including the Principal’s Prize in1993), and in 2013 completed a PhD in Composition at Birmingham University.
-Prior to joining the RNCM Adam worked as a musical director and repetiteur in the West End and for repertory theatre and drama colleges, in addition to teaching composition at the London College of Music and the Royal Academy of Music’s Junior Academy.
+A winner of three British Composer Awards, he studied music at Cambridge University (BA 1980), Composition at the Royal Academy of Music (where he graduated with the highest honours including the Principal’s Prize in 1993), and in 2013 completed a PhD in Composition at Birmingham University.
+Prior to joining the RNCM Adam worked as a musical director and repetiteur in London’s West End and in repertory theatre and drama colleges, in addition to teaching composition at the London College of Music and Media and the Royal Academy of Music’s Junior Academy.

-His compositions include orchestral, ensemble, chamber, solo and choral, and have been commissioned, performed, broadcast and recorded worldwide.
-His works, many of which are commercially available, have featured in new music festivals in Huddersfield, Cheltenham, Spitalfields and Canterbury, and he has been a featured composer at Luton and Bromsgrove music clubs.
+His compositions include orchestral, ensemble, chamber, solo, vocal and choral, and have been commissioned, performed, broadcast and recorded worldwide.
+His works, many of which are commercially available, have featured in new music festivals in Huddersfield, Cheltenham, Spitalfields and Canterbury, and he has been a featured composer at Luton and Bromsgrove music clubs snd on summer courses t Chetham’s and Sherborne.
 He has had concerts devoted to his music in the UK, the USA and Canada, and a chapter in A Composer’s Insight (Meredith Music USA 2013) is dedicated to his work.
-His operas Anya 17 (2012) and The Path o Heaven (2018) have been performed in Europe and the USA.
-There are several CDs devoted to his works including, most recently 24 Preludes written for the pianist Clare Hammond released in 2022 on te Toccata label.
+His operas Anya 17 (2012) and The Path to Heaven (2018) have been performed in Europe and the USA.
+There are several CDs devoted to his works including 24 Preludes written for the pianist Clare Hammond released in 2022 on the Toccata label.

 Current and Future Research